Become a Chatham-Kent Hospice Volunteer!

 - You are aware of the losses you have experienced, and your way of grieving, and have a sense of perspective about life and death, loss and grief

-- You are open to others who may have different values, beliefs, ways of living.
+- You are open to others who may have different values, beliefs, and ways of living.
 You are able to listen well, and to validate others where they are, rather than where you might believe they should be.

 - Self-reliance, flexibility and adaptability are assets.
 You may be called on to work in a variety of areas and perform many different tasks.
 Realistic awareness of your own strengths and weaknesses, and the ability to set limits are important.

 - You are willing to commit yourself to training and the volunteer responsibilities set forth for your category of interest and to gaining an understanding of the policy and procedures of the Hospice program.

 - You are not bringing your personal agenda or mission to your Hospice work, and understand that our work is not to change people, but to be with them and meet them where they are.
 If you have experienced a significant personal loss within the past year, one which you are still actively grieving, please consider carefully your present ability to take on a demanding training program.
 Personal loss can include job loss, significant health changes or the end of a significant relationship.
 This work can intensify your own grief.
 We will review each applicant individually in this regard.